-The primary aim of this report is to catalogue all records of poisoning and persecution of birds of prey.
-Doing so will add to the datasets of previous years and build a clear and robust picture of poison and persecution incidents, with data including poison and persecution methods, peaks months for incidents, associated land-use types, black spot areas and much more.
+The primary aim of this report is to catalogue all records of human non-habitat related disturbance and threats to birds of prey.
+Doing so will add to the datasets of previous years and build a clear and robust picture of poison and persecution incidents, with data including poison and persecution methods, peaks months for incidents, associated landuse types, black spot areas and much more.
 The recording, analysis and reporting of such data allows a more informed approach to dealing with these issues by means of education, enforcement and/or forward planning.
 The addition of information on other types of mortality and injury gives a more complete picture of the threats to wildlife.

-2. CONFIRMED PERSECUTION AND POISONING INCIDENTS 2014
+2. CONFIRMED PERSECUTION AND POISONING INCIDENTS 2015

-Table 1 lists all persecution and poisoning incidents that were confirmed and recorded in 2014, while Figure 2 displays the geographical location of these incidents.
+Table 1 lists all persecution and poisoning incidents that were confirmed and recorded in 2015, while Figure 2 displays the geographical location of these incidents.

 Table 1.
-Confirmed Persecution & Poisoning Records 2014
+Confirmed Persecution & Poisoning Records 2015